 What’s something you can bring to a BBQ cookout that everyone will love?
 These charcoal chicken satays!

-Almost every culture has their own version of meat on sticks, the Middle-East has shish kebab or shashlik, Japan has yakitori, China has delicious lamb kebabs named kǎoròu chuàn, Greece has souvlaki, and America has… the corndog?
+Almost every culture has its own version of meat on sticks, the Middle East has shish kebab or shashlik, Japan has yakitori, and China has delicious lamb kebabs named kǎoròu chuàn, Greece has souvlaki, and America has… the corndog?
 (Not sure if that really counts).